SOME COMMON QUESTIONS WE ARE ASKED

 Q: What is a Board & Train, and what does it include?

-A: Dynamic Dogs Board & Train Camp is a program (varying lengths 10, 15 days, or 3, 4, 6, or 8 weeks) where your dog or puppy boards and is professionally trained at our academy.
+A: Dynamic Dogs Board & Train Camp is where your dog or puppy boards and is professionally trained at our academy.
 It covers a foundation of obedience, manners, socialization, and problem solving.
-Your dog boards so that we (the trainers) can form a good working bond with your canine during our short time, and accomplish the most progress.
+Your dog boards so that we (the trainer) can form a good working bond with your canine during our short time, and accomplish the most progress.
 It’s also known as doggie bootcamp.
 Great for the busy owner, behavior issues, or those who want the best possible results.

 Q: What is the cost of Board & Train?